 New York University’s Rudin Center for Transportation Policy and Management reports that as many as 13 percent of workers in large US cities are currently super commuting.
 It’s not just a trend in the USA either; reports show the number of international super commuters is on the rise as well.

-Here are some of the many issues we consider when we work with you in Online Couples Therapy:
+Here are some of the many issues we consider when working with the International Couple online:

-International couples may have to talk about many things in a lot of detail:
+An International couple may have to talk about many things in a lot of detail.
+Here are a few:

 Eating with your fingers is acceptable in some cultures/ not in others.